jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Old single-table NoSQL-like vs. new - what's speaking against going Boyce-Codd on this one.md

 > XML?!
 I don't like it, as a format, but it's an option...
 It saves on 'escapes' in string content, but then goes and bloats the entire thing with `<tag>...</tag>` repetition cruft.
 >
-> While we *ho and hum* about it, we realize that we've been looking at the venerated `bibutils` package already and were intent on repurposing that one for our needs: when we go that route, the decision has already been made for us pretty much as the *common denominator format* used by `bibutils` internally is the US Library sanctioned MODX format, which is...
+> While we *ho and hum* about it, we realize that we've been looking at the venerated `bibutils` package already and were intent on repurposing that one for our needs: when we go that route, the decision has already been made for us pretty much as the *common denominator format* used by `bibutils` internally is the [US Library sanctioned MODS format](https://www.loc.gov/standards/mods/userguide/index.html), which is...
 XML based.
 >
 > Of course, we could be a dork and turn that one into our own JSON-or-whatever-based format, just out of spite for XML overhead (*oooh! oooh!
 BXML!
 Binary Encoded XML!
-Yay!!!1!*), but I keep thinking the `bibutils`'s MODX format is a nice one covering it all, including any custom fields and other special sauce we may encounter along the way.
+Yay!!!1!*), but I keep thinking the `bibutils`'s MODS format is a nice one covering it all, including any custom fields and other special sauce we may encounter along the way.
 (US Library doesn't recognize `@datasheet` , nor does LaTeX or BibTeX, but **me, myself & I** certainly *do*!
 Those are an important part of the document collection over here, as are **application notes**!)
 >
 > Cost increase estimate?
 At 200 fields, with field names averaging, say, 20 characters, the XML-based overhead will kick in at an *extra* $(2+2+20) \times n = 24 \times 200 = 4800 \approx 5 \text{ kByte}$ overhead per document.
 That's becoming a bit steep to my tastes (while I *utterly ignore* the 16TB storage disk that's inbound to these premises this week) as that would run us up an additional ${5\text{K overhead}} \times {100\text{K documents}} \approx 500 \text{MByte}$ overhead cost. **Whut?!**
 >